Thanks for casting your vote. Share this on Facebook and get more votes for your favourite beach in Chennai.

 Chennai has always been a hub of talent.
 Be it Gaana or Classical music contemporary art forms like hip hop, stand up comedy or theatre, and indigenous forms like Therukoothu, Chennai's talent is truly chance-ey illa!
 The Times of India, as part of the Chennai UCCN initiative is all set to organise events in parks across Chennai, to nurture Namma talent.
 All you have to do is register on our website.
 Let the show begin!

-The Times of India invites you to the launch of the 8th edition of Times Thyagaraja Awards with a Carnatic recital by the young and happening Sid Sriram and the finalists of last year’s edition.
+The Times of India invites you to live auditions and concerts of the 9th edition of Times Thyagaraja Awards with concerts by eminent musicians following

 Avoiding plastic for any amount of time seems like a great thing to do.
 When individuals choose not to buy or use plastic, they remove plastic from their lives.
 But this is not enough to address the plastic crisis that we are all drowning in.
 What we really need is to eliminate problematic plastic altogether.
 To do that, we need to work together to push communities, companies, and cities to go plastic free.
 Take the #plasticgottago pledge today.

 “I pledge to refuse single-use plastic, to reuse or recycle the plastic I currently have, to support but not stop at recycling plastic, and to compel companies and city governments to rethink wasteful technologies.”

 login / register